Lower Ed: The Troubling Rise of For-Profit Colleges in the New Economy by Tressie McMillan Cottom

 Cottom’s book is a study of this disruptive sector of education, one that the author has firsthand experience with.
 Before getting her Ph.D. and becoming a professor, she worked as an enrollment officer at two for-profit schools.
 She knows the ins and outs of these institutions and how they always have their eye on the bottom line.
 For Lower Ed schools, education is a very profitable business, as they wring profits out of tuition often paid by maximizing federal financial aid programs.
 But rather than vilify these colleges, Cottom places them within the larger context of a shifting economy and those it has left behind.
 She also closely examines the students’ personal stories, showing that they are often double victims, closed out of traditional educational pathways and left to attend schools with questionable curriculum and dubious results.

 To help us understand the rise of for-profit education, Cottom explains how the new economy fueled a credentials race.
-Cottom builds on the work of political scientist Jacob Hacker who has shown how workers shoulder more and more economic risk—risk that was once carried by businesses or the government.
-As corporations and firms reduced job protections and the governments slashed our social safety net, economic instability and insecurity weighs heavily on the backs of those least able to carry it.
+Cottom builds on the work of political scientist Jacob Hacker, who has shown how workers shoulder more and more economic risk—risk that was once carried by businesses or the government.
+As corporations reduce job protections and the government slashes our social safety net, economic instability and insecurity weigh heavily on the backs of those least able to carry it.
 For colleges, a decrease in public funding and investment led administrations to offer fewer grants and encourage students to take out loans instead, shifting the risks of earning a degree onto students.
-Because credentials seem like the one and only handle a worker can grab to pull themselves up by, we end up with a system of what Cottom calls “risky credentialing.”
+Because credentials seem like the only handle a worker can grab to pull themselves up, we end up with a system of what Cottom calls “risky credentialing.”
 Everyone has been told that credentials matter—vocational training and job-ready skills require them.
-And, we now talk about stacking credentials: Decoupling degrees and diminishing education into smaller packages tied to immediate job-market needs.
+And we now talk about stacking credentials: Decoupling degrees and diminishing education into smaller packages tied to immediate job-market needs.
 To many Americans, who see a traditional undergraduate degree as out of reach, credentials seem like a path out of poverty.
 But not all credentials are meaningful.
 Students spend thousands on certificates that don’t lead anywhere.
 And so, Lower Ed institutions thrive on this economic insecurity and inequality of access to higher education.
 “The more insecure people feel,” Cottom writes, “the more they are willing to spend money for an insurance policy against low wages, unemployment, and downward mobility.”
 The more at-risk people feel, the more likely they are to enroll in for-profit schools without asking many questions.
 And the verdict is out as to whether these programs do what they promise.

 Cottom explores why students choose for-profit schools by allowing the enrollees to speak for themselves.
 We start to see a picture of a world with few choices or opportunities: It’s apparent that the students are picking the least-bad options available to them, often making what seem like good decisions based on limited information.
 For starters, most of these students don’t even know they are attending a for-profit college, with 65 percent of current for-profit students not knowing their college are for-profits and 63 percent of alumni not knowing either.
 In other words, these institutions are good at hiding the fact that they are actually businesses.